JonathanWilbur/family-stack/README.md

 This repo has a starter Docker-Compose app for the above purpose, which comes pre-configured for automated, compressed, and encrypted backups to Azure Blob Storage (archive-tier).
 Pull requests are welcome for other backup destinations.
-Every weekly backup will send you an email
+Every weekly backup will send you an email containing the hashes of the compressed and encrypted archives, which should help ensure integrity of the encrypted backups on whatever object store you use.

 Future versions will include support for Synapse, Wekan, CoreDNS, Email (Postfix and Dovecot), and Fail2Ban, as well as other services.